naher94/rehanbutt.com/_projects/fashion.markdown

     <img src="../img/fashion/3d-print-model.jpg" alt="3D print digital model pieces">
   </div>
 </div>
-{% capture bts-title %} Behind the Scenes {% endcapture %}
-{% capture bts-description %} This project took quite a bit of computing power often times more them we had available.
-We regularly crashed several of our design tools as we tried to created higher resolutions pieces and while increasing the number of automated steps. {% endcapture %}
+{% include behind-the-scenes.html title="Behind the Scenes" description="This project took quite a bit of computing power often times more them we had available.
+We regularly crashed several of our design tools as we tried to created higher resolutions pieces and while increasing the number of automated steps." %}
-{% include behind-the-scenes.html %}

 Lots of iteration as we pushed the tolerances of our tools, from the fidelity of our 3D mesh models to the resolution of our 3D prints.